 If a student does not feel that the school has adequately addressed a complaint or concern, the student may consider contacting the Accrediting Commission of Career Schools and Colleges.
-All complaints considered by the commission must be in written form, with permission from the complainant(s) for the Commission to forward a copy of the complaint to the school for a response.
+All complaints considered by the commission must be in written form, with permission from the complainant(s) for the commission to forward a copy of the complaint to the school for a response.
 The complainant(s) will be kept informed as to the status of the complaint as well as the final resolution by the commission.
-Please direct all inquiries to:
+Please direct all inquiries to: Accrediting Commission of Career Schools and Colleges 2101 Wilson Blvd., Suite 302 Arlington, VA 22201 Telephone: 703.247.4212

-Accrediting Commission of Career Schools and Colleges 2101 Wilson Blvd., Suite 302 Arlington, VA 22201 Telephone: (703) 247-4212 A copy of the Commission's Complaint Form is available by contacting Perry's Registrar.
+A copy of the commission's Complaint Form is available by contacting Perry's Director of Institutional Research & Enrollment Coordinator.